tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 [](id:o4)
 ### What triggers the `Client.on(‘client-banned’)` event?

-The event is triggered when a user is removed from a room, for example, when the same user ID is used to log in from different devices or when the RESTful API [RemoveUser](https://intl.cloud.tencent.com/document/product/647/34268) is called to remove a user.
+The event is triggered when a user is removed from a room, for example, when the same user ID is used to log in on different devices or when the RESTful API [RemoveUser](https://intl.cloud.tencent.com/document/product/647/34268) is called to remove a user.
 >!
 Multi-device login is not allowed by the SDK (it may cause call exceptions) and should be avoided at the business layer.

 For more information, see [CLIENT_BANNED](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/module-ClientEvent.html#.CLIENT_BANNED).